 Non-compete agreements limit your ability to quit jobs and get raises.

-Would you want to know before quitting your current job (more on how to do that here) if your new employer was going to ask you to sign a noncompete agreement?
+Would you want to know before quitting your current job if your new employer was going to ask you to sign a non-compete agreement?

 If your answer is, “Yes!” then add talking about non-compete agreements to your list of questions to ask before accepting a job offer.

 What Is a Non-Compete Agreement?

 According to Wikipedia, a non-compete is an agreement “under which one party…agrees not to enter into…competition against another party.”

 Historically, non-competes have been used to stop former employees from using knowledge or relationships gained at a previous job to benefit a competitor or start their own business.

-According to a recent series of New York Times stories, the use of noncompetes has been “exploding,” and state laws about the agreements have been changing (more here).
+However, according to a recent series of New York Times stories, the use of non-competes has been “exploding,” and state laws about the agreements have been changing.

 Some states have increased employee protections; others have made it easier for employers to enforce non-competes.

 Who Signs Non-Compete Agreements?

 A recent study estimated that 18% of working Americans (at all levels of organizations) are currently subject to non-compete agreements.

 That means roughly one of five working Americans, or about 30 million people, work under non-compete restrictions.